stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace-auto-backup/index.md

 kubectl apply -f https://github.com/stashed/docs/raw/{{< param "info.version" >}}/docs/guides/managed-backup/dedicated-backup-namespace-auto-backup/examples/backupblueprint.yaml
 backupblueprint.stash.appscode.com/mysql-backup-blueprint created
 ```

 Now, automatic backup is configured for MySQL database.
 We just have to add some annotations to the targeted databases to enable periodic backup.

 ## Backup

-In this section, we are going to backup three MySQL databases from the `prod-1`, `prod-2`, `prod-3`, namespaces.
+In this section, we are going to backup three MySQL databases from the `prod-1`, `prod-2`, and `prod-3` namespaces.

 ### Deploy MySQL Databases

-We are going to use KubeDB for deploying a sample MySQL Databases.
-Let's deploy three different MySQL databases in `prod-1`, `prod-2`, `prod-3` namespaces,
+We are going to use KubeDB for deploying sample MySQL Databases.
+Let's deploy three different MySQL databases in `prod-1`, `prod-2`, and `prod-3` namespaces,

 ```yaml
 apiVersion: kubedb.com/v1alpha2